newchuyalong/libgdx-learning/Scene2d.ui.md

 ### <a id="Touchpad"></a>Touchpad ###

 Touchpad is an onscreen joystick that moves in a circular area.
 It has a background drawable and a drawable for the knob that the user drags around.

-### <a id="Tree"></a>Tree ###

-Tree displays a hierarchy of nodes.
-Each node may have child nodes and can be expanded or collapsed.
-Each node has an actor, allowing complete flexibility over how each item is displayed.
-Tree has drawables for the plus and minus icons next to each node's actor.

 ### <a id="Dialog"></a>Dialog ###